 5.5 Aim to tie key customers, suppliers, staff and managers to long-term contracts.

 5.6 Protect your intellectual property rights.

 5.8 Maximise relief for capital gains tax (CGT).

 - You may be able to claim entrepreneurs’ relief, reducing the effective rate of CGT on up to £10 million of gains.

-- Gains made on the sale of an asset will be free of CGT if they are reinvested in qualifying shares in new, small businesses under the SEED Investment Scheme.
+- Gains made on the sale of an asset will be free of CGT if they are reinvested in qualifying shares in new, small businesses under the SEED Enterprise Investment Scheme (SEIS).

 - Substantial holdings in investments could disqualify you from this relief.
 Avoid investing spare cash in property or the stock market, or leaving it in the bank.

-- Higher-rate income tax payers are liable to pay CGT at 28%.
-For those paying the lower income tax rate, CGT is charged at 18%.
+- From April 2016, higher-rate income tax payers are liable to pay CGT at 20%.
+For those paying the lower income tax rate, CGT is charged at 10%.

 6 Possible exit routes

 Consider the possible exit routes open to you.
 These may include: